joseigor/cpp_serie/README.md

 # cpp_serie
-This repository contains a list of articles about some C++ programming language
+This repository contains a list of articles about some C++ programming language, see below the list topics covered:

+1. Copy Constructor
+2. Delegating Constructor

+### Please note:
+* This list will be apdated as soon as new content is produced.
+* You are more than welcome to contribute in this project and help other to learn C++.
+* Is there a topic that you want to see tha wasn't covered yet, let me know: create a *pull request* or send an email to *joseigorcfm@gmail.com*.

+> No matter how big the knowledge is, it's useless if not shared.